faroukfas/altschoolexam/README.md

-where i ectracted the html file and the css file after this i then configurred my apache web serve to index my html file and after this i restarted my apache using systemctl
+where i ectracted the html file and the css file after this i then configurred my apache web serve to index my html file and after this i restarted my apache using systemctl and now my webserver is live here is the IP Address 16.171.60.13
+Thank you